SrenoG/dto-to-model/README.md

 You have to use it into node_module OpenApi generated API folder to found all related Dto's and populate specs and mocks.

-Need -dto.d.ts or -dto.ts files as interface from OpenApiGenerator, array declared as Array<T>
+Need -dto.d.ts or -dto.ts files as interface from OpenApiGenerator, array declared as Array<...>

 It's a BETA actually, need some improvement and cleaning code